Emerging topic: The COVID-19 pandemic

 This will provide the basis to initiate the second step of the value chain: to exploit the gained knowledge to develop effective treatments against SARS-CoV-2 and other coronaviruses to counteract this and future pandemics.

 A promising approach for the rapid development of a cure for COVID-19 and many other diseases are mRNA vaccines.
-A statement of HIRI director Jörg Vogel regarding the advantages, characteristics and application possibilities of these innovative vaccines and the current state of research can be found in the video link below.
+Several interviews of HIRI scientists regarding the advantages, characteristics and application possibilities of these innovative vaccines and the current state of research at the HIRI can be found in the following video interview (German) and the articles below.